evanwill/refine-lessons/openrefine-urls.md

 The URL could be replaced with `value` to construct a query similar to the fetch used in *Example 2*.
 If necessary, a throttle delay can be implemented by importing `time` and adding `time.sleep(15)` to the script.

-### POST request
+### POST Request

 Urllib2 will automatically send a POST if data is added to the request object.
 For example, [Text Processing](http://text-processing.com/) provides natural language processing APIs based on [Python NLTK](http://www.nltk.org/).
-The documentation for the [Sentiment Analysis service](http://text-processing.com/docs/sentiment.html) provides a base URL and the name of the key (`text`) used for the data to be analyzed.
+The documentation for the [Sentiment Analysis service](http://text-processing.com/docs/sentiment.html) provides a base URL and the name of the key used for the data to be analyzed.
 No authentication is required and 1,000 calls per day are free (as of April 2017).

 This type of API is often demonstrated using [curl](https://curl.haxx.se/) on the commandline.
-In this case, the example is `curl -d "text=great" http://text-processing.com/api/sentiment/` which can be recreated in Jython to test the service.
+Text Processing gives the example `curl -d "text=great" http://text-processing.com/api/sentiment/` which can be recreated in Jython to test the service.
 Building on the GET expression above, the POST data is added as the second parameter of *urlopen*, thus the request will be in the form `urllib2.urlopen(url,data)`.
 Type this script into the expression window: